-Last updated March 2020: New jackets are included for 2020.
+Last updated November 2020: New jackets are included for winter 2020/2021.
 Prices and links have been updated to reflect current availability.

 We live in a Golden Age of water-repellency; before nylon shells and Gore-Tex membranes, humans devised hydrophobic clothing using vinyl, oiled canvas and, before that, cured seal and whale intestines.
 Now, (thankfully) waterproofing happens at a molecular level with advanced membranes that keep water droplets out but let body vapor (think sweat) through.